Mighty little global star: Netflix's Indian superhero toddler

 Then Netflix came calling.

-"We really wanted to have a character that resonated for, first and foremost, our Indian members," Dominique Bazay, director of original animation for Netflix, told AFP.
+"We really wanted to have a character that resonated for, first and foremost, our Indian members," Ms Dominique Bazay, director of original animation for Netflix, told Agence France-Presse.

 There was no question of Westernising the content, she said.